The Dog Owners Guide to Canine Mast Cell Cancer

 Skin Papillomas (Warts) This type of growth can develop anywhere and will protude from the skin resembling a wart (they are not dangerous).

 Melanoma This is a small nodule colored brown or black (normally found where the skin is darker).
 Make sure that you get this type of Tumor checked (as you should with all growths) as Melanomas (especially those growing in the nailbeds or around the mouth are often malignant).

-One of the most common types of Tumors to affect dogs are Mammary Tumors (which you can see in the photo on the left).
+One of the most common types of Tumors to affect dogs are Mammary Tumors.
 This is when the growth develops on the Mammary gland.
 Although Mammary gland Tumors are often benign it is very important that you get your dog checked at least four times a year especially when she is going through the heat cycle.

 Canine Mast Cell Cancer (Tumors) can affect any sex (male and female in equal measure) but they are more common in older dogs (in fact the average age of dogs that are affected are aged nine.
 The most common areas on your dogs body to find Mast Cell Tumors is on the hind legs, penis (foreskin), on the trunk and Perineum.

 Mast Cell Tumors can come in all shapes and sizes and their appearance will vary greatly with each individual growth.
 However the typical Tumor is hairless, reddish in color an often ulcerated.
 It is impossible to look at a growth and determine whether it is malignant or benign – however it is possible for a growth that has been on your dog for many years to suddenly spread to the liver, spleen or lymph nodes.

 It is also important to mention that not all canine Mast Cell Cancer Tumors will appear above the skin as some can form under the skin and stay there.
 It is therefore vital that however old your dog is and regardless of all the lumps and bumps that have developed on your dog that you get any new lump looked at by your vet.